Investor

 Charitable activities

 Bulat Utemuratov directly supports two not-for-profit educational institutions, namely Narxoz University, one of the leading private universities in Kazakhstan, and the Haileybury International Schools in Kazakhstan, which offer a broad liberal education following the traditions of independent British schooling.
-All proceeds are reinvested into the university and schools, and are spent on staff capacity building, enhancement of infrastructure, and on raising education quality.

 Contribution to the future of Kazakhstani athletes